joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 - reuse what is expensive to load

-- what about concurrence?

 - lets you copy existing objects without making your code dependent on their classes (let's clone)

-- you can clone objects without coupling to their concrete classes

-- deep copy vs shallow copy

 ### Usage